ariannamethod/iamGrokky/README.md

 The model's full title is **iamgrokky**, but around here we simply say **Grokky**.
 This project gives builders a self-contained core that can drink from the cloud when the mission demands.

-Grokky is an AI entity powered by FastAPI.
+Grokky is an AI entity powered by FastAPI. **Grok‑3** serves as the primary engine while **GPT‑4.1** manages memory.
 The project bundles a full stack for conversations, image generation and code interpretation.
 Grokky stays in the pilot seat while modes snap on and off.
 One such mode is **SLNX**—code name *Wulf*—which runs the **SLNCX** core from weights stored locally.
-When SLNX is active, **Grok‑3** or **GPT‑4.1** pour in as liquid weights, stretching the core without retraining.
+When SLNX is active, it spins up a custom **Grok‑1** that drinks fluid weights from Grok‑3 and GPT‑4.1, stretching the core without retraining.
 Grokky orchestrates the flow.

 ### Why Grokky is different